Other Licenses & Endorsements in Michigan

 Shuttle buses not only come in a variety of styles and sizes, but are used in many different ways.
 At a minimum, you'll need to obtain a chauffeur's license to drive a shuttle bus.

-However, you may need to obtain a CDL, along with a passenger or other endorsements.
+However, you may need to obtain a CDL, along with a passenger endorsement or any others you may require.
 Check with your potential employer to find out what is needed for your particular situation.